lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 Of course you can also suggest us another dimension reduction algorithm that you would like to implement.

-## Implement flexible search of atoms inside volume elements defined by densities.

-Combine spatial densities (e.g. from time averaged quantities or experimental data such as electron densities) with atom-based queries in order to aid multiscaling approaches and comparisons between experiment and simulation.

 # Increasing performance

-## Experiment with different backends for the trajectory classes

-Most MD-simulations produce way more data that we could fit into the RAM, even with a modern computer.
-To cope with this, MDAnalysis never loads a full trajectory but only one frame at a time.
-This comes with a performance penalty.
-There are new Python packages like [Dask](http://dask.pydata.org/en/latest/) and  [Blaze](http://blaze.pydata.org/) that can potentially help us here.
-You should look into the different distributed computation numerical array libraries in python and implement a reader using it during the summer.

 ## Develop a analysis pipeline framework for multi-core CPUs